 To implement, oversee, and enforce regulations, various competent authorities, at both the local and national levels, have been established.
 The Ministry of Natural Resources and the Environment (MoNRE) is the main state authority responsible for environmental protection.
-It also cooperates with other ministries, such as the Ministry of Planning and Investment, the Ministry of Agriculture and Rural Development, the Ministry of Industry, the Ministry of Fisheries, the Ministry of Construction, the Ministry of Transport, the Ministry of Health, the Ministry of Defense, and the Ministry of Public Security.57 For example, MoNRE cooperates with the Ministry of Health to direct, guide, and supervise the management of medical waste and environmental protection work in medical establishments, food safety and hygiene, and burial services.58 The law also outlines the responsibilities of the People's Committee at the provincial, district, and commune levels for State management of environmental protection in line with its competences and localities.59
+It also cooperates with other ministries, such as the Ministry of Planning and Investment, the Ministry of Agriculture and Rural Development, the Ministry of Transport, the Ministry of Fisheries, the Ministry of Defense, and the Ministry of Public Security.
+For example, MoNRE cooperates with the Ministry of Health to direct, guide, and supervise the management of medical waste and environmental protection work in medical establishments, food safety and hygiene, and burial services.
+The law also outlines the responsibilities of the People's Committee at the provincial, district, and commune levels for State management of environmental protection in line with its competences and localities.